Attention, curly queens & kings—there’s a new hair care game-changer in town. Say hello to the moisturizing & styling powers of hair milk.

 - Style & define – Now, it's time to unleash your creativity.
 Style your hair by scrunching, finger-coiling, braiding or twisting your curls with your hands.
 Your hair milk should provide some hold to your style.
 However, you can always add PATTERN’s Styling Cream if you need extra hold.
 If you’ll be styling with heat, it’s also essential to add a product like our Heat Protectant at this time to protect your juicy & joyful locks.

-- Refresh & revive – Hair milk is also one of the best products for dry curly hair.
-Whenever you need to revive your look with a little extra moisture, simply spritz some water on your hair to dampen it lightly, then apply a small amount of hair milk to rehydrate your curls.
+- Refresh & revive – Hair milk is also one of the best products to bring back curls for dry curly hair.
+Whenever you need to revive your look with a little extra moisture, simply spritz some water on your hair to dampen it lightly, then apply a small amount of hair milk to rehydrate your natural curls.
 Scrunch gently to encourage product absorption & give your locks a little extra bounce.

 Unlock All-Day Hydration & Nourishment with PATTERN